 - Air Fryer Biscuits from Grumpy's Honey Bunch

 Compared to an oven, air fryers cook chicken more quickly and efficiently, meaning you can get dinner on the table fast.
-Compared to deep frying, this air-fried chicken gets a crispy coating without using less oil, so it's a healthy option when you crave fried chicken.
+Compared to deep frying, these air-fried chicken thighs get a crispy coating without using oil, so it's a healthy option when you crave fried chicken.

 Leftovers should be stored in an airtight container or freezer bag in the fridge for up to 3 or 4 days.
 I love making a double batch and slicing the leftovers to use in salads and sandwiches all week.

 While you can freeze air fryer panko chicken for up to 3 months, the coating will not be very crispy when thawed and reheated.

 Set up the egg wash and panko bread crumbs dredging stations in two bowls.
 As you dip and dredge, use one hand for wet and one for dry.
 This will prevent the bread crumb mixture from clumping onto your hands.

 Chicken should always be cooked to an internal temperature of 165 degrees F at the thickest part of the chicken when checked with a meat thermometer.
 You can open the air fryer during the cooking process to check the temperature.
 Chicken thighs can handle being cooked to a slightly higher temperature but especially with chicken breasts, you want to avoid overcooking.